Anthony Aibel: Career

 At the age of 23, Aibel became one of the youngest professional music directors in the United States, often acting or narrating while on the podium.
 He was a speaker and performer at seven events in Carnegie Hall, as well as for shows at the State University of New York at Purchase and the Kennedy Center.
 One show had Aibel leading the soundtrack of John Williams' Star Wars with a light saber while doing voice-overs for the part of Darth Vader.

 Aibel has worked with ICM Artists (now known as ICM Partners) and acted in the Costa-Gavras film Mad City starring Dustin Hoffman.
-He led shows at the Kennedy Center that featured multi-talented artists such as EGOT winner Rita Moreno, Rosemary Clooney, The Tonight Show’s Doc Severinson, and Al Jarreau.
+He led shows at the Kennedy Center that featured artists such Rita Moreno, Rosemary Clooney, The Tonight Show’s Doc Severinson, and Al Jarreau.
 He was also the musical director for Area 31, which received a Grammy Award Nomination at the 48th Annual Grammy Awards.
 Anthony Aibel also received an award from the American Society of Composers, Authors and Publishers (ASCAP).

 Aibel acted in an episode of HBO’s Boardwalk Empire, directed by Martin Scorsese.
 In 2014 and 2015, he filled in as a musician on Broadway, performing Bernstein's On the Town at the Lyric Theatre.
-Aibel has been invited to give acting master classes since 2016.
-In 2020, he began writing, producing, directing and acting in several series for the Shock TV Channel, which launches in Fall of 2022.
-One of the guest stars is Emmy Award and Golden Globe Award winner Judd Hirsch.
+Aibel has been invited to give acting master classes alongside top theatrical agents since 2016.